 SEO Services to Help You Rank for Your Counseling Keywords

 Are you ready to get the website for your counseling practice ranking better on Google?
-If so, I’d love to help!
-I’m an SEO consultant.
-My practice, Simplified SEO Consulting, focuses on helping private practice owners get their mental health website ranking well on search engines.
+If so, our team would love to help!
+At Simplified SEO Consulting we help private practice owners (and those in related fields) get their mental health website ranking well on search engines.
 As a mental health professional myself, I am passionate about helping connect people with quality counseling services and that means helping potential mental health consumers around the country find the right therapists through SEO.

-At Simplified SEO Consulting, I offer Done For You monthly SEO packages if you’re a busy practice owner wanting to outsource.
-These SEO services mean I worry about your SEO for you while you sit back and focus on what you do best: counseling & running your business.
-I do either basic or comprehensive on page SEO.
-On the other hand, if you’re the DIY type I’d love to offer you my SEO Training services so you can learn to optimize your own private practice website.
-Alternatively, I offer a 2 month SEO Jumpstart.
-This is great for people looking for some quick movement on their website but will do their own SEO in the long run.
+At Simplified SEO Consulting, we offer Done For You monthly SEO packages if you’re a busy practice owner wanting to outsource.
+These SEO services mean we worry about your SEO for you while you sit back and focus on what you do best: counseling & running your business.
+On the other hand, if you’re the DIY type we offer SEO Training services so you can learn to optimize your own private practice website.

 Are you ready to get your counseling practice to the first page of Google and in front of more potential clients?
 If so, you can schedule your free 30 minute pre SEO consulting call.
 Let’s get your site ranking!